oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

     >**Note:** OML Services interacts with the `DBMS_SCHEDULER` to perform actions on jobs.

-    Here is an example of a data bias detection job request:
+    _Example of a data bias detection job request:_

     ```
       curl -v -X POST <oml-cloud-service-location-url>/-H "Content-Type: